/

 Data Migration to a New CRM Is Simple

-Reality: Data migration is a critical and often complex component of CRM implementation.
+Reality: Data migration is a critical and often complex component of CRM deployment.
 It involves transferring data from legacy systems, ensuring data quality, and mapping data accurately to the new system.

 Proper planning and expertise are necessary to avoid data loss or corruption during migration.